ThorsenRune/Kryptonit/README.md

 # Kryptonit
 A simple javascript html page, useful for encrypting passwords and small amounts of texts.
 Works locally in your browser without need for servers or internet connection.

-You can test it [here](https://rawgit.com/ThorsenRune/Kryptonit/master/kryptonit.html) Just copy paste text to be de-ciphered press a button and get the ciphered or clean version back to read or copy paste
+You can test it **[here](https://rawgit.com/ThorsenRune/Kryptonit/master/kryptonit.html)**

+Just copy paste text to be de-ciphered press a button and get the ciphered or clean version back to read or copy paste

-Just download the zip file.
+To use it locally download the zip file.
 Unzip and open Kryptonit.html in your browser and you are ready to decrypt and encrypt.
 Runs on mobile,windows ... anything with a browser.
 No installation necessary